 EDS, when combined with these imaging tools, can provide spatially resolved elemental analysis from areas as small as 1 nanometer in diameter (STEM).
 In SEM, the analysis volume is larger and ranges in volume from perhaps 0.1 to 3 microns.
 The impact of the electron beam on the sample produces x-rays that are characteristic of the elements present on the sample.
 EDS analysis can be used to determine the elemental composition of individual points, line scans or to map out the lateral distribution of elements from the imaged area.

-Contact us today for your Energy Dispersive X-ray Spectroscopy (EDS) needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Energy Dispersive X-ray Spectroscopy (EDS) needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.